Welcome to Great Oaks Small School

 It is once students feel safe and are able to embrace difference that they are ready to learn and reach their full potential.
 Our students’ potential is unlocked through the participation in the Institute for Neuro-Physiological Psychology’s (INPP’s) Neuro-Developmental movement programme: www.inpp.org.uk

 It is not uncommon for our students to perceive their previous educational experiences as troublesome, leaving them feeling and believing they are worthless citizens.
 Due to their extreme emotional states, some of our students find themselves withdrawn from society and unable to engage in everyday normal experiences.
 It is therefore, of utmost importance that our students’ transitions into Great Oaks Small School, is managed at the individual pace of each child.
-It is then by following our, mission statement along with the clear direction of our vision that we are able to move our students forward, watching them, over-time, create their own high aspirations and reach their goals.
+It is then by following our, mission statement along with the clear direction of our vision that we are able to move our students forward, watching them, over-time, create their own high aspirations and reach their personal goals.

 Our vision is based on Maslow hierarchy of needs: